The American Institute of Aeronautics and Astronautics (AIAA)

 France-USA sister section contact person Philippe Mairet (3AF MP, www.3af-mp.fr),

-Douglas Yazell (AIAA Houston Section), and since 2017, contact people for other sister sections.
+Douglas Yazell (AIAA Houston Section), and since 2017, contact people for our Ethiopia-USA and Peru-USA sister sections.

 [2017 04 19] Published here April 19, 2017.
 First Peruvian Mission to the Moon Needs Your Support.
 Here is a link to the PDF version of the image file below.
 Note: AIAA Houston Section now (since 2017) is a sister section with the Arequipa chapter of SCAP, an astrobiology scientific society in Peru (http://www.scap.com.pe).
 Here is a link to the news article below announcing the 2017 creation of our Peru-USA sister sections.